pablotr87/concessionaire/README.md

 # Concessionaire
-This project may serve as a guide to any developer integrating Spring with MongoDB.
+This project may serve as a guide to any developer integrating Spring (Data, MVC, Security) with MongoDB.

 ## Technology Stack
 The project uses the following technologies: <br/>